How to maintain a good credit score

 If you’re unsure you’ll be offered a card, lenders like Capital One offer pre-approval options.
 By using these tools, you can see whether you’re pre-approved for various cards.
 There’s no impact on your credit scores and it only takes a few minutes.

 5. Check your credit reports for errors

-Monitor your credit with CreditWise from Capital One
+Keep an eye on your credit as often as you want with CreditWise from Capital One.